xengeo/java-fundamentals/playwright/05_actions.md

 be less likely to change.
 However, sometimes it won't always be obvious what the value refers to; imagine if the value for Europe was "176543" for instance - this would make it harder to understand what your test is doing.
-* Selecting an option by index is generally not a good idea, because if somebody changes the order of the elements in the list (or adds/removes elements) then suddenly your test will be selecting an unexpected option.
+* If you care about which value you are selecting, then picking an option by index is generally not a good idea, because if somebody changes the order of the elements in the list (or adds/removes elements) then suddenly your test will be selecting an unexpected option.

 ### Clicking on a link